outsinre/outsinre.github.com/_posts/2018-03-20-wireguard.md

 [WireGuard](https://www.wireguard.com/) claim to utilizes state-of-the-art cryptography (Noise protocol framework, Curve25519, ChaCha20, Poly1305, BLAKE2, SipHash24, HKDF etc.) while provide a simple construction.

-It adds a virtual network interface and IP thereof.
-The interface is associated with a public/private key pair of which the public part serves as that interface's identity within WireGuard network.
-WireGuard encapsulates IP packets (application data payload) over UDP and forwards packets based on Cryptokey Routing (UDP VPN).
+It requires a virtual network interface and an IP assigned.
+The interface is associated with a public/private key pair of which the public part serves as the identity within WireGuard network.
+WireGuard encapsulates IP packets (application data payload) over UDP and forwards packets based on Cryptokey Routing- a UDP VPN.

 Originally, WireGuard is integrated into Linux kernel (module or built-in tree).
 Nowadays, it's under heady development to be cross-platform and widely deployable.
-The 6th reference (NAT-to-NAT VPN with WireGuard) is worth of reading.
+The 6th reference (NAT-to-NAT VPN with WireGuard) is worth reading.

 # Installation